 Social Work services are available for every student in the school.
 These services include, but not limited to; assistance with educational planning, interpretation of test scores, helping to develop study skills, and help with home, school and/or social concerns.
-Students wishing to visit the social worker should come to the middle school office and request an appointment.
+Students wishing to visit the social worker should access the Google Classroom to request an appointment.